Fohdeesha/lab-docu/docs/icx6xxx-adv.md

 ??? info
     If you want to use your own certificate that is also possible.
 It's important to remember that the switch [doesn't support PKCS #8](https://community.ruckuswireless.com/t5/Switches/Can-t-import-SSL-certificates-quot-Could-not-parse-the-PEM/m-p/18554/highlight/true#M686) and this isn't actually [documented anywhere](https://docs.ruckuswireless.com/fastiron/08.0.60/fastiron-08060-securityguide/GUID-E83AC70A-9F89-4209-B6C4-ED5725D4F487.html).
 You must create certificates using the PKCS #1 format.
 If you try to use PKCS #8 (the default for openssl), you'll get certificate parsing errors.

-    The ICX6610 again doesn't support keys larger than 2048 bits.
+    The ICX6xxx series doesn't support keys larger than 2048 bits.
 This example assumes you want to create your own CA and sign with it.

-    1. Create new Root CA
+    Create a new Root CA:
     ```
     pass='{{ pass }}' \
     name='{{ name }}' \